-In an adult human with a glomerular filtration rate (GFR) of 180 L per day and a plasma urea concentration (P{Urea}) of 5 mmol/L, 900 mmol of urea is filtered daily.
-Close to 500 mmol of urea is reabsorbed in the proximal tubule, and 400 mmol of urea is ultimately excreted in the urine [4].
-This reabsorption is driven by the higher luminal urea concentration resulting from the reabsorption of NaCl and water.
+In an adult human with a glomerular filtration rate (GFR) of 180 L per day and a plasma urea concentration ( $P{urea}$ ) of 5 mmol/L, 900 mmol of urea are filtered daily.
+Close to 500 mmol of urea are reabsorbed in the proximal tubule, and 400 mmol of urea are ultimately excreted in the urine [4].
+This reabsorption is driven by the higher luminal urea concentration resulting from the reabsorption of NaCl and water in the CCD.

-We have calculated that close to 600 mmol of urea undergoes intrarenal recycling because approximately I 000 mmol of urea is delivered to the early distal convoluted tubule (DCT) per day [5] and only 400 mmol of
+We have calculated that close to 600 mmol of urea undergoes intrarenal recycling because approximately I 000 mmol of urea is delivered to the early distal con-